romeerez/orchid-orm/packages/docs/src/guide/current-status-and-limitations.md

 Only Postgres database is supported for now.

+Migrations are written by hand instead of generating them like in some other ORMs.

 Relation models must be in a single database.

 Relations support only a single column for primary and foreign key.